ikt32/scripts-updates/faq.md

 This is not compatible with how GTA V is launched, and the license will be marked as Expired.
 Regenerate the license under the proper prefix and user.

+### Q: I reset my PC, do I need to resubscribe to activate your scripts again?

+If your personal folders are untouched, the license should keep functioning.
+Otherwise, a backup may be restored.

+If you've backed up your license, you can simply restore it to `%localappdata%\ikt\License\0.0.lic`.

+If the license has not been backed up and the drive has been wiped, it's unfortunately not possible to recover and you need to re-subscribe to be able to generate a new license.

+Please remember to back up important files before wiping a drive or resetting your system.

 ## Compatibility

 ### Q: Do the latest versions of your scripts on Patreon work with the latest game update?